m4l1c3/gulp-bundle-files/README.md

 ## Uglify
 Used to specify whether or not uglify is active along with the configuration for uglify, the config's format should match the options outlined here: https://github.com/terinjokes/gulp-uglify

-## Cssnano
-Used to specify whether or not cssnano is active along with the configuration for cssnano, the config's format should match the options outlined here: https://github.com/ben-eb/gulp-cssnano

-## Autoprefixer
-Used to specify whether or not autoprefixer is active along with the configuration for autoprefixer, the config's format should match the options outlined here: https://github.com/sindresorhus/gulp-autoprefixer

 ## Sourcemap
 User to specify whether or not sourcemaps is active along with the configuration for sourcemaps, the config's format should match the options outlined here: https://github.com/floridoo/gulp-sourcemaps